 Are you patting yourself on the back because you just landed 500 new social media followers?
 Are you pleased about thousands of page views?
 What about 100 new subscribers in a week?
-As a B2B SaaS marketer, it’s crucial that you understand which KPI is most likely to be a vanity metric and which KPI is the real deal so you can use meaningful data to grow your business.
+As a B2B SaaS marketer, it’s crucial that you understand which KPI is a vanity metric and which KPI is the real deal so you can use meaningful content marketing metrics to grow your business.

-In this video, we’ll walk through 3 examples of metrics to ditch, and we’ll cover which KPIs to use instead.
+In this video, we’ll walk through 3 examples of KPI vanity metrics to ditch, and we’ll cover which KPIs to use instead.

 Hi SaaS marketers!
 Emily Amos here from Uplift Content.

 It’s no secret that brands face stiff competition nowadays, and it may be tempting to tout how many followers your company has on social media—but that doesn’t necessarily help your business.
-In this video, we’ll talk about which KPIs you should be measuring, and you’ll learn which KPI is most likely to be a vanity metric.
+In this video, we’ll talk about which KPIs you should be measuring, and you’ll learn which KPI is a vanity metric.

 What is a KPI, anyway?

 KPIs, or key performance indicators, measure successes and areas for improvement.
 KPIs enable companies to set strategy, allocate budget, analyze competition and demonstrate accountability.
-As a B2B SaaS marketer, it’s crucial that you understand which KPI is most likely to be a vanity metric and which KPI is the real deal so you can use helpful data to grow your business.
+As a B2B SaaS marketer, it’s crucial that you understand which KPI is a vanity metric and which KPI is the real deal so you can use helpful data to grow your business.

-Find out which KPI is most likely to be a vanity metric
+Find out which KPI is a vanity metric

 Vanity metrics may make your company look good, but they don’t move you closer to your goals.
 Relying on these stats can call your credibility into question and distract from strategic priorities that truly benefit your bottom line.
-Here are 3 examples of which KPI is most likely to be a vanity metric.
+Here are 3 examples of which KPI is a vanity metric.

 Example #1: Social media followers